 Recognizing the Causes of Brain Injuries

-If you’re planning on pursuing a brain injury claim to seek compensation for your losses, it will be important to understand and be able to explain what or who caused your brain injury.
+If you’re planning on consulting with a brain injury lawyer to seek compensation for your losses, it will be important to understand and be able to explain what or who caused your brain injury.
 While most injuries can be labeled as mild and only affect a victim for a short period of time, some are severe.
 The condition can affect a person physically, emotionally, and behaviorally.

 - Hypoxia.
 Hypoxia occurs when the brain doesn’t get enough oxygen for an extended period of time.
 It only takes a few minutes for this to occur, and the consequences can be permanent.
 Cognitive and memory deficits are likely.
 Hypoxia is sometimes associated with birth injuries.